ENUSEC/PubQuiz/questions.md

 In mobile phone technology what does SIM, as in SIM card stand for?
 > Subscriber Identity Module

-Pablo Escobar is responsible for importing which animals to South America?
-Recently in the news because as they have establishing themselves as the largest invasive species in the world?
-> Hippos

 ## Film and Television

 1. Ennio Morricone is known for conducting the dollar's trilogy soundtrack, for what movie did he recieve an oscar?